 There are times when the ultrasound tech’s words would’ve been true.
 But they weren’t true in my case, and I know that now because I know what questions I should’ve asked.

-But at the time, I took her word for it and spent the next week in fear, waffling between predicting impending doom, and assuring myself everything was fine because I wasn’t bleeding or cramping and my signs of pregnancy were intensifying.
+But at the time, I took her word for it and spent the next week in fear, waffling between predicting impending doom, and assuring myself everything was fine because I wasn’t bleeding or cramping and my pregnancy symptoms were intensifying.

 If you find yourself in this situation, first, I’m terribly, terribly sorry.
 And second, please ask this important question: